kanamania/AmbulanceRiderApp/VEHICLE_MANAGEMENT_IMPLEMENTATION.md

 # Vehicle Management Implementation

 ## Overview
-This document outlines the implementation of the Vehicle Management feature for the Ambulance Rider application's admin panel.
+This document outlines the implementation of the Vehicle Management feature for the Global Express application's admin panel.

 ## Implemented Components